-Accession to the WPPT in 2010 (in force, August 24, 2011), and the WCT in 2009 (in force, April 5, 2009) was positive news.
-Unfortunately, Tajikistan has not clearly indicated its intention to provide protection for pre-existing works and sound recordings, as those treaties, the Berne Convention, and the Bilateral Trade Agreement, require.
+One remaining issue, even after WCT and WPPT treaty accessions, is that Tajikistan has not clearly indicated its intention to provide protection for pre-existing works and sound recordings, as those treaties, the Berne Convention, and the Bilateral Trade Agreement, require.
 It is hoped that the Government of Tajikistan will either clearly identify this protection (in existing law), or quickly amend its law to provide such protection for works and sound recordings.

 Legal Reform Deficiencies: In 2000, Tajikistan adhered to the Berne Convention.
-However, the Tajik Copyright Law (in force, December 17, 1998) falls short of full compliance with the Berne Convention and other international norms.
+However, the Tajik Copyright Law (in force, December 17, 1998) falls short of full compliance with the Berne Convention and other international norms; the Tajik Government has indicated it would reform its copyright law to fully comply with Berne, but it has not, to our knowledge, done so.
 There are many deficiencies in the Copyright Law, noted above, including: (1) the over-regulation of the terms and conditions of authors' contracts; and (2) provisions that provide only for a right of remuneration for producers of sound recordings for the public performance, broadcasting, or communication of a phonogram to the public by cable.

 The Customs Code (last revised in 1995) does provide liability for the transfer of illegal goods, including intellectual property material, through the border.
-A 2002 resolution (No. 185 of the Cabinet of Ministers) established border control rules for goods, including IPR works, and it implemented a customs registry for IPR works requiring a right holder to file a statement and set of documents for border enforcement.
+A 2002 resolution (No. 185 of the Cabinet of Ministers) established border control rules for goods, including IPR works, and it implemented a customs registry for IPR works requiring a rights holder to file a statement and set of documents for border enforcement.
 These regulations are cumbersome and an ineffective tool that IIPA recommends should be repealed.